Skip to content

 <h3 class="headline{% if field_podcast == '1' %} icon-podcast{% endif%}" iid="{{ iid }}"><a href="{{ link }}" target="_blank">{{ title }}</a></h3>

-Here’s a screenshot of the UI:
+Here’s a screenshot of the UI for the ‘Title’ field:

 Screenshot of the ‘Aggregator feed item: Title’ field UI.